The Ultimate Storage Guide to Self Storage

 Storage facilities may also offer a number of concierge services that could offset the cost of storage as well.
 For those living in the New York City metropolitan area, you can take advantage of Moishe’s warehousing services.
 For the same price as traditional storage, Moishe’s will send a team of professional movers to your home or apartment.
 They will load the items into a moving truck, transport them to either the Queens or Bronx storage facilities, and unload the items into a secure unit.
 Whenever you’re ready to retrieve your items, just call and schedule a drop-off time.
 All the work is taken out of the equation – at no extra cost to the client.

-Store Like a Pro
+Store Like A Pro

 Now that you’ve learned all there is to successful storage, feel confident in knowing you’re equipped with all the information you need to make an informed decision.
 Storage units can be a great way to free up space in your home or office, and when researched properly, can be well worth the investment.
 Avoid common pitfalls and mistakes by taking the time to properly research, clean, prepare, and maintain your unit to ensure your belongings are safely stowed away.
 And remember—when you’re renting a storage unit, you’re buying more than just a space to store your stuff.
 You’re buying peace of mind.